codemagic-ci-cd/codemagic-docs/content/yaml-code-signing/signing-ios.md

 All iOS applications have to be digitally signed before they can be installed on real devices or made available to the public.

 {{<notebox>}}
 This guide only applies to workflows configured with the **codemagic.yaml**.
-If your workflow is configured with **Flutter workflow editor** please go to [Signing iOS apps using the Flutter workflow editor](../code-signing/ios-code-signing).
+If your workflow is configured with **Flutter workflow editor** and signing options are needed out of the box, please go to [Signing iOS apps using the Flutter workflow editor](../code-signing/ios-code-signing).
 {{</notebox>}}

 ## Prerequisites